nginx-clojure/nginx-clojure.github.io/More.md

 3.4 Server Channel for Long Polling & Server Sent Events (SSE)
 -----------------

-Since v0.2.5, nginx-clojure provides union form of [hijack API][] to do with Long Polling & Server Sent Events (SSE).
+Since v0.2.5, nginx-clojure provides a union form of [hijack API][] to work with Long Polling & Server Sent Events (SSE).

 ### Hijack the Request

-We can hijack the request to get a http server channel to sent some messages later.
-After hijacking the return result from ring handler will be ignore so we can finely control when & what to be sent to the client.
+We can hijack the request to get a http server channel to send some messages later.
+After hijacking the return result from ring handler, will be ignored so we can finely control when & what to be sent to the client.

 For Clojure